SheinaG/PECG/README.md

 All the python requirements exept wfdb are installed when the toolbox is installed.
 To install wfbd run: pip install wfdb
 ### System Requirements:

-To run the wavdet fiucial-points detector matlab runtime (MCR) 2021a is requierd. https://www.mathworks.com/products/compiler/matlab-runtime.html
+If you use linux machine - to run the wavdet fiucial-points detector matlab runtime (MCR) 2021a is requierd. https://www.mathworks.com/products/compiler/matlab-runtime.html
+If you run on windows- to run the wavdet fiucial-points detector matlab runtime (MCR) 2020a is requierd. https://www.mathworks.com/products/compiler/matlab-runtime.html

-To run the epltd peak detector additional wfdb toolbox is requierd. https://archive.physionet.org/physiotools/wfdb-linux-quick-start.shtml
+To run the epltd peak detector additional wfdb toolbox is requierd. https://archive.physionet.org/physiotools/wfdb-linux-quick-start.shtml.
+If you don't want or can't install this - Its Ok! you can use anther peak detectors from the package.

 ## Documentation